 Behind the tower, our breath was blown away: a sea of purple wildflowers stretched out towards the blue mountain range.
 Devi sprinted in circles around the paths.

 Fun fact: In the Harry Potter universe, Mount Greylock is the site of the Ilvermorny School of Witchcraft and Wizardry.
 Was Devi trying to find the entrance?

 Speaking of mountains, Mount Greylock is between the Berkshires and the Taconic Mountains in the far northwest corner of Massachusetts.
 (Go a bit further west and you hit fabulously named Bash Bish Falls — the highest waterfall in Massachusetts!)

 The peak was formed by “thrust faulting”: older rock pushing up through newer rock.
 (Can we create a hot new dance called “thrust faulting” that becomes all the rage this year?
 I can see it now…)

 Where to Stay Near Mount Greylock

 So, where to stay if you’re planning a longer visit to the fabulousness that is Western Massachusetts?
-I highly recommend renting a house around Williamstown (click to see good options via an affiliate link that supports this site at no extra cost to you).
+I highly recommend (affiliate link) renting a house around Williamstown (click to see good options; purchases provide a small commission at no extra cost to you).